Crisis in the Classroom: How Marvin the “Mental Health Warrior” Cat Uses the RESPOND Method

 Luckily, I had just finished writing my new book: Mental Health Warrior’s RESPOND to Crisis: A First-Line Guide for Everyday Heroes to Recognize, Support, and Stabilize People in a Mental Health Crisis.”

-So, with a cat-level of enthusiasm, Marvin plopped down on my couch (without asking, of course), cracked open the book, and immediately started rattling off three classroom scenarios where the RESPOND method could make all the difference.
+So, with cat-level enthusiasm, Marvin plopped down on my couch, cracked open the book and immediately started rattling off three classroom scenarios where the RESPOND method could make all the difference.

 Example 1: The Overwhelmed Student